 In Japan, when 5pm rolls around, you don’t go to the pub.
 You head for an izakaya.
 The laidback drinking dens – or, to use the literal translation, ‘stay drink places’ – combine the merriment of a pub with tapas-style small plates.
 Menus are a far cry from clean-lined platters of raw fish; in an izakaya, you use the adjectives ‘sticky’ and ‘crispy’ and ‘grilled’.

 London isn’t exactly shy of food trends, and especially not when said trend involves beers and shared small plates.
-So, it’s no surprise that a flurry of izakaya-identifying restaurants have cropped up in the capital – here are five you should know about.
+So, it’s no surprise that a flurry of izakaya-identifying restaurants have cropped up in the capital – here are six you should know about.

 The Aubrey London, Knightsbridge